 Requirements for Driving in Madeira

 Obviously, you need a driver's license to drive in Madeira.
 A license from any EU country is accepted.
 For driving licenses issued outside the EU, they must be supplemented with an international driving permit to be able to drive legally.
 The traffic is right-handed so the driving direction is familiar for most travellers coming from Europe.

-Driving during a holiday in Madeira is a simple, practical and inexpensive way to explore the island.
+Driving during a holiday in Madeira is similar to driving in Spain.
 We list the most important things you need to know before hitting on the wheels.